dacort/metabase-athena-driver/README.md

 ## Known Issues

 - Cannot specify a single database to sync
-- Only native SQL queries are supported
+- ~~Only native SQL queries are supported~~
-  - Queries must not end with a semi-colon (`;`)
+  - Native SQL Queries must not end with a semi-colon (`;`)
+  - Basic aggregations seem to work in the query builder
+  - Parameterized queries are not supported
 - Sometimes, the initial database verification can time out
   - If this happens, configure a higher timeout value with the `MB_DB_CONNECTION_TIMEOUT_MS` environment variable